Introduction to Natural Health Philosophy

 Leisure

 People who have trouble sleeping often feel the need to resort to sleep-inducing drugs.
-Although these drugs may put you to sleep, they interfere with the natural rhythm of sleep and almost never result in quality sleep.
+Although these drugs may put you to sleep, they interfere with the natural rhythm of sleep and never result in quality sleep.
 Herbs like hops, valerian and passion flower help induce a more natural sleep and are better alternatives for people who have trouble sleeping.
 (These three herbs are available in a sleep combination appropriately named Herbal Sleep.)

 Exercise

 Vigorous exercise for at least 15 to 20 minutes, three times a week, is a fundamental of health and a fundamental of weight loss and lifetime maintenance.
 Our exercise programs do not necessarily have to include intense activities such as jogging or running.
-A brisk walk at a comfortable pace is an ideal exercise for most people.
+A brisk walk at a comfortable pace is a good exercise for many people.
 Since walking is less vigorous than running or jogging, we should ideally try to do it for at least 40 minutes at a time, if health permits.
 If you have been sedentary for most of your life you might have to start slowly, gradually building up your endurance level.
 Other activities such as bicycling are also excellent as long as they are done on a regular basis—preferably every day, but at least three times a week.

 Attitude